 Mercury, the smallest planet in the solar system.

 Out of the five planets, Mercury can be viewed with the naked eye.
 Mercury is only 4,879 kilometers long, compared to 12,742 kilometers across the globe.
-Quick fact alert, pluto is called dwarf planet as mentioned in facts of Pluto for kids.
+Quick fact alert, Pluto is called a dwarf planet as mentioned in facts of Pluto for kids.

 Mercury is the 2nd densest planet in the solar system.

 Despite its size, Mercury is very dense.
 The density of each cubic centimeter is equal to 5.4 grams.
-It is because of the heavy rocks and metals that are found on the Mercury.
+It’s because of the heavy rocks and metals that are found on Mercury.